 A: Receive files from the client via Dropbox, communicate here on platform or Slack, deliver also to Dropbox

 Q: Tell us about your studio setup.

-A: I have a modest recording setup that can actually be quite powerful: A fast Focusrite Clarett interface, Live 10 running on Windows 10, JBL monitors, a 48-key keyboard, and a load of good plugins.
-For instruments, there are a Warwick bass, a Carvin bass, and Ibanez 6- and 7-string guitars with digital modeling amps for the guitars and synth effects for the bass.
+A: I have a compact, simple, but modern recording setup: A fast Focusrite Clarett interface, Live 10 running on Windows 10, JBL monitors, a 48-key keyboard, and a load of good plugins.
+For instruments, there are a Warwick bass, a Carvin bass, and Ibanez 6- and 7-string guitars with digital modeling amps and plugins for the guitars and synth effects for the bass.

 Q: What other musicians or music production professionals inspire you?

-A: Jon Brion, The Contortionist, Tesseract, Tower of Power, Rick Rubin, Tom Lord-Alge, Prince, Bassnectar, and more
+A: The Contortionist, Tesseract, Tower of Power, Rick Rubin, Jon Brion, Prince, Bassnectar, and more